-After a quarter century of WWE Survivor Series matches, wherein teams of 4, 5, or even 10, try to outdo one another in the name of survival bragging rights, certain teams have stood out above the fray as being the most powerful and memorable.
+After a quarter century-plus of WWE Survivor Series matches, wherein teams of 4, 5, or even 10, try to outdo one another in the name of survival bragging rights, certain teams have stood out above the fray as being the most powerful and memorable.
 Here’s 20 of the all-time greats, with no real critera in place, except the gut feeling of “how awesome were they?”

 20. Triple H’s Team (2004)

 Members: Triple H, Batista, Edge, Gene Snitsky

 Why They Were Great: “The Game” was the reigning World Heavyweight Champion, and as such, he didn’t entirely trust his teammates.
 That’s because the winning team for this particular match got to each run Raw for one week during Eric Bischoff’s impending vacation.

 While Helmsley was an established main eventer, Batista and Edge were each on the cusp of greatness.
 “The Animal” was still HHH’s enforcer, but would soon break out as WWE’s new babyface sensation.
 Edge would also seep into the main event scene as the sleazy “Rated R Superstar”, while Snitsky…well, he was having his greatest run as a pre-natal assassin, one damn proud of his vocation.